rjb1116/sun_coordinates/README.md

 ![Figure 5](Figures/figure5.png)

 From the figure, we see that y and z are shifted by the tilt of the earth.
 Luckily, we can define the new coordinate system where the tilt only occurs in yz plane such that x is preserved!
-The basis vectors for earth's coordinate system are below:
+The basis vectors for earth's coordinate system are as follows:

 ![Figure 6](Figures/figure6.png)